 While the mohawk is a bit short, the fade easily blends into the taper that evenly goes from the sides down to the back and neck, ending in a point.

-Longer mohawk hairstyles can be styled many different ways, depending on the impact you want to achieve.
+Longer mohawk hairstyles can be styled in many ways, depending on the impact you want to achieve.

 For example, this is a longer, almost traditional mohawk with a high clean fade.

 Any time you ask for a burst fade, you also ask for a mohawk fade.
-This style is trimmed around the ear, fading and tapering the sides in a radial way to circle the back of the head and taper to the neck.
+This style is trimmed around the ear, fading and tapering the sides radially to circle the back of the head and taper to the neck.

 Here are a few ways to enhance a mohawk with a clean, burst fade: